mfarache/jekyll-now/_posts/2020-05-18-Query-S3-Athena-AWS-Glue.md

 # What is AWS Glue?

 AWS Glue Catalog allow us to define a table pointing to our S3 bucket so it can be crawled.

 It's a ETL engine that uses Apache Spark jobs and Hive metaddata catalog fully managed service.

-We can define crawlers which can be schedule to figure out the struucture of our data
+We can define crawlers which can be schedule to figure out the struucture of our data.
 We will end up with a metadata table in the catalog describing that data.
 Metadata will be used by Athena to query your data.

 # When should we use it?

 There are scenarios where we are not interested on having a full blown database, for example those information silos or enterprise data lakes where analytics processing need to be done.

-So bearing in mind S3 is very cheap, we will see show how quick we can turn a bucket into a source of information for our business queries without having to worry about adding some RDS stack or NoSql solution to our architecture.
+Considering that S3 is extremely cheap, we will see show how quick we can turn a bucket into a source of information for our business queries without having to worry about adding some RDS stack or NoSql solution to our architecture.

-The example we are using is not bigData exactly, but if we were handling tons of data the first thing we should reconsider is the format.
+If we were handling tons of data the first thing to reconsider is the format.

 Instead of JSON we could use Parquet which is optimized columnar format easier to compress and query results are much faster.
 I will let the reader to explore that option ;)

 If you do not want to query the data yourself there are out of the box integration with your favourite BI provider ( Tableau, Microsoft Power Bi, etc) and obviosly the one from AWS (Amazon
 QuickSight)